petersilva/drobo-utils/README.txt

 -------------------

-NOTE:
+NOTES:

 drobo-utils is completely untested with multiple LUNS.
-Best to make LUN large enough to span all your space.
+Best to make LUN large enough to span all your space.  starting up droboview will probably spawn a GUI for each LUN, so you may end up seeing double...

+Probably not a good idea to run two GUI's for a single drobo.  the GUI polls continuously for changes to the device, and that might interfere if you try to, say, upgrade the firmware, with the other GUI.

 ON LUNSIZES >= 2TB:
  -- On older distributions, there are a couple of gotchas related to